 Yes.
 MSU is a tobacco and smoke-free campus.
 In addition to traditional tobacco products such as cigarettes and chewing tobacco, the use of e-cigarettes and vapes is also prohibited.

 MSU encourages all individuals to participate in our events.
-If you require accommodation or have a dietary request, you’ll specify this when you register.
+If you require accommodation for this event and did not specify it when you registered, contact us at alum.events@msu.edu as soon as possible.
 Any requested accommodation will be kept confidential and shared only with relevant MSU staff preparing for the event.
-If you have any questions, we encourage you to contact us via email prior to registering.